-The main part of this web-page is a reprint, with minor stylistic alterations to suit the internet, of a paper presented to the MATES 99 (Metering and Tariffs for Energy Supply) Conference held at Birmingham (England), 25-28 May 1999.
+This webpage is a reprint, with minor stylistic alterations to suit the internet, of a paper with the same title, presented to the MATES 99 (Metering and Tariffs for Energy Supply) Conference held at Birmingham (England), 25-28 May 1999.
 IEE Conference Publication No CP462.

 Early diagnosis of tariff metering faults by a systematic analysis of Main/Check metering discrepancies.